 Chris: And it changes all the time.

 Chris: Or tomorrow or something.
-Because, yeah, the plans actually just in the last week, there's been several major plan changes.
-And we're always kind of that's what we do is we guide people.
+Because, yeah, tthere’s been several major plan changes recently.
+And we’re always kind of that’s what we do is we guide people.
 Like, this is the best bet today, come back tomorrow, it might be changing.

 Mike Wendland: Well, it does change.
-And I've been a victim.
-That's probably a little harsher word.
-But I've been firsthand witness to some of those changes just in the last year with Togo and with the program with Nomad, which suddenly upped their rates by $50 a month.
+And I’ve been a victim.
+That’s probably a little too harsh of a word.
+But I’ve been a firsthand witness to some of those changes just in the last year or so with AT&T and Togo and with the program with Nomad, which suddenly upped their rates by $50 a month.

-One of the things I wanted to talk [inaudible 00:02:50], there's so many places that RVers are seeing that are basically resellers.
+One of the things I wanted to talk about is resellers.
+There’s so many places that RVers are seeing that are basically resellers.
 Explain what a reseller is and whether that is a reliable place where RVers should go looking for unlimited, unthrottled internet.